William04A/pispeedtest/README.md

  - Windows users can now get alerts (message boxes) on their screen.
 This feature is available in all modes except the "Compatible" mode.
 **V1.0**
 - Several improvements, including:
- - File saving works properly
+ - File saving works properly.
  - Fixed file formatting.
  - Result is now rounded and saved in megabit/s.
 - First "industrial" tests